KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-AirQuality by CFenner](https://github.com/CFenner/MMM-AirQuality)

-1. Recommendation: `.eslintrc.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `uses: actions/checkout@v4` in file `validation.yml`: Replace it with v5.
+1. Recommendation: Found `uses: actions/checkout@v4` in file `validation.yml`: Replace it with v5.
-3. Deprecated: Found `node-version: 18` in file `validation.yml`: Update to current version.
+2. Deprecated: Found `node-version: 18` in file `validation.yml`: Update to current version.
-4. Recommendation: Found `npm run` in file `validation.yml`: Replace it with `node --run`.
+3. Recommendation: Found `npm run` in file `validation.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-5. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-AirQuality.js`: It looks like a package is loaded via CDN.
+4. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-AirQuality.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-6. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-7. Recommendation: The README seems not to have an update section (like `## Update`).
+6. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-8. Recommendation: The README seems not to have an install section (like `## Installation`).
+7. Recommendation: The README seems not to have an install section (like `## Installation`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-9. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
+8. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-10. Recommendation: There is no CHANGELOG file.
+9. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-11. Recommendation: There is no CODE_OF_CONDUCT file.
+10. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-12. Recommendation: There is no dependabot configuration file.
+11. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-13. Recommendation: Replace eslintrc by new flat config.
+12. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Airtable by yashatgit](https://github.com/yashatgit/MMM-Airtable)